True to form, Andrew McConnell serves up another Gertrude Street gem.

 When someone like Andrew McConnell opens a wine bar, the expectations are high.
 When that bar sits beside the guy's iconic, two-hat Fitzroy restaurant Cutler & Co., forming some kind of wining and dining super-spot, you can bet they're even higher.

 The drinks list is a stunner — an exhaustive compilation with something for every palate and budget.
-You can drop by for an aperitif, a couple of glasses of local wine, or really settle in and share your way through a bottle of something foreign.
+You can drop by for an aperitif, unwind over a couple of glasses of local wine, or really settle in and share your way through a bottle of something foreign.

 Images: Harvard Wang

 Book unique getaways and adventures dreamed up by our editors